autowarefoundation/autoware.universe/localization/landmark_based_localizer/README.md

 Currently, landmarks are assumed to be flat.

-The following figure shows the principle of localization in the case of `ar_tag_detector`.
+The following figure shows the principle of localization in the case of `ar_tag_based_localizer`.

 ![principle](./doc_image/principle.png)